microsoft/windows-drivers-rs/README.md

    static GLOBAL_ALLOCATOR: WdkAllocator = WdkAllocator;
    ```

    This is only required if you want to be able to use the [`alloc` modules](https://doc.rust-lang.org/alloc/) in the rust standard library.
-You are also free to use your own implementations of global allocators.

 1. Add a DriverEntry in `lib.rs`: